mbe2014/OpenExpense/README.md

         "expense.py restore \<restore point\>   - reserved

 ### Example:
-"expense.py init 2021"                      - initializes a reposirory names 2021\
+"expense.py init 2021"                      - initializes a repository named 2021\
          "expense.py import 2021 Jan-stmt-17.xlsx"   - import transactions\

 ## Description
-*Expense* is designed to help small businesses and sole proprioetrs to keep track of their expenses for book keeping and tax relates purposes.
+*Expense* is designed to help small businesses and sole proprietors to keep track of their expenses for bookkeeping and tax-related purposes.

-The user first initialize a new repository using the *init* command.
-This is usually done once a year.
+The user first initializes a new repository using the *init* command.
+Initialization is usually done once a year.

-Then the user uses the *import* command imports transactions from excel that were exported sources like: Bank statements, CreditCard Statement, PayPal activity etc.
+Then the user uses the *import* command to import transactions from excel files such as exported Bank statements, credit card statements, PayPal activity, etc.

-*Export* imports data from excel files having various headings and automatically detects the columns relared to:
+*Export* imports data from excel files having various headings and automatically detects the columns related to:
 1. **Date**  - date a transaction took place (mandatory).
 2. **Reference** - reference number for the transaction (optional)
 3. **Payee** - name of the payee (optional*)